cono/p6-math-fractioncalculator/README.md

 Math::FractionCalculator is a simple fraction calculator which understand only square brackets and +, -, /, * operators only.

-Method parse converts equation from infix form to postifx form (result placed to @.result field).

-Method eval - evaluates postfix expression via stack machine and returns Rat result.
+Method calc takes string with expression and returns string result of a fraction.

 AUTHOR
 ======